REAL ALE TRAIL

 BUY YOUR TICKETS HERE OR AT THE PUBS

 £12 per ticket in advance available from any participating pub or £15 on the day (no booking fee if you buy at pubs)

 Snowdonia Ale Trail

 The Grapes Hotel is one of the oldest and most famous coaching inns in Wales.
-The grade II listed inn dates from the 17th Century.
+The grade II listed inn dates back to the 17th Century.
 The bar boasts a selection of real ales including Purple Moose, Cwrw Llyn and a weekly rotation of local real ale brewers.
 The Grapes Hotel provides homemade to order meal made with fresh, local and seasonal produce.

-The Manod Hotel reopened in December 2014 under new management & has been returned to its former glory as a traditional miners tavern on the outskirts of the slate mining town of Blaenau Ffestiniog.
+The Manod Hotel reopened in December 2014 under new management and has been returned to its former glory as a traditional miners tavern on the outskirts of the slate mining town of Blaenau Ffestiniog.
 Stripped wooden beams and slate feature fireplaces all add to the cosy atmosphere, and a warm welcome is always guaranteed.

 Another old Welsh building dating back to 18th Century and a surprising place to find great real ales, but these guys do it well.
 Another family run business in the heart Criccieth serving great welsh hospitality.